⚡ NOW BOOKING 2023-24 WEDDINGS & ELOPEMENTS

-Let’s talk contracts.
+Let’s talk on the importance of secure contracts in this photographer series.
 I know thinking about legal stuff is about as exciting as watching paint dry, but without contracts, your business is not secure at all!

 The importance of secure contracts for photographers really can’t be overstated.
 Contracts are legal documents that are signed by all parties involved in a business transaction (you and the wedding couple you’re photographing, usually), that outline responsibilities, costs, cancellation policies, and more.